 Thus an accountable leader has all of his or her ducks in line.
 He knows what he is being held accountable for and ensures that he can account for all the activities and outcomes.
 An accountable leader is likely a good manager, efficient with time, and proficient with tracking objectives, priorities, and schedules.

-Here’s the Difference That Makes a Leadership Difference
+Here’s the Leadership Difference

 An accountable leader focuses on accounting for why he or she can’t get where he/she is headed while a responsible leader is going somewhere and focuses on confronting and overcoming the obstacles.
 It’s a big difference.